 - Implementing screening, brief intervention, and referral to treatment (SBIRT) in primary care and hospital settings.

-If you are interested in applying for grant funding under this initiative, please contact MHCF Senior Program Officer Scott Malloy.
+If you are interested in applying for grant funding under this initiative, please contact MHCF Program Director Scott Malloy.

 Substance Use Disorder Grantees